Simanya Cave: History

 Lluís Rigalt's plate depicting the interior-out view of the cave entrance.

-The Simanya cave is mentioned and described in a very imaginative way by the historian and chronicler Jeroni Pujades in his Universal Chronicle of the Principality of Catalonia, published 1609.
+The Simanya Cave is mentioned and described in an imaginative way by the historian and chronicler Jeroni Pujades in his Universal Chronicle of the Principality of Catalonia, published 1609.

 During the 19th and early 20th centuries it is recorded that it was visited by Cèsar August Torras i Ferreri (1851–1923); Norbert Font i Sagué (1873–1910); the paleontologist and geologist Marià Faura i Sans (1886–1941); and Domènec Palet i Barba (1872–1953), among others.
 During the last third of the 19th century, it was visited by the painter and draftsman Lluís Rigalt (1814–1894), who drew a plate on it that illustrates the entrance of the cave seen from the inside.

 The first known topography was made by members of the Terrassa Excursionist Center on May 7, 1911.
 Between 1929 and 1930, archaeological surveys were carried out led by Pau Codina, in which a large amount of pottery was found from the Chalcolithic.
 A few years later, the topographer Josep Closas i Miralles (1900–1962) made a new plan that was published in 1944 by the geologist and speleologist Noel Llopis i Lladó (1911–1968).

 In the 1960s, two different groups of speleologists made the most complete and recent topographic maps of the cavity to date.
 The first was made in 1964 by O. Andrés, JM Tomàs, R. Parera, and A. Masriera of the Underground Exploration Group of the Barcelona Mountain Club.
 The second was carried out by J. Castell, P. Blanch and V. Cussó from the Speleological Research Team of the Excursionist Center of Catalonia in 1966.